JensRantil/jensrantil.github.io/content/posts/2023-09-12_caching-strategies-of-dynamic-queries-against-time-partitioned-data.md

 +++
 Today I would like to talk about caching strategies for aggregate queries over time-based data which is updated often.
-This is something I spent significant brain-cycles on my previous job and I would love to share some of my findings.
+This is something I spent significant brain-cycles on in my previous job and I would love to share some of my findings.

 ## Example data & use case